MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/setup-platform-instance-on-azure-subscription-for-nonprofits.md

 original-url: https://docs.microsoftcommunitytraining.com/docs/setup-platform-instance-on-azure-subscription-for-nonprofits
 author: nikotha
 ms.author: nikotha
-description: If you are a non-profit organization, you can apply for Azure credit grant of $3500 per year which can be used to setup and run an instance of Microsoft Community Training platform for your organization. ms.prod: learning-azure
+description: If you are a non-profit organization, you can apply for Azure credit grant.
+Please refer to the [**Non Profit Eligibility**](https://www.microsoft.com/en-us/nonprofits/eligibility?activetab=pivot1:primaryr4) for more information and eligibiltiy criteria. ms.prod: learning-azure
 ---

 # Setup platform instance on Azure subscription for Nonprofits

-If you are a non-profit organization, you can apply for Azure credit grant of $3500 per year which can be used to setup and run an instance of Microsoft Community Training platform for your organization.
+If you are a non-profit organization, you can apply for Azure credit grant.
+Please refer to the [**Non Profit Eligibility**](https://www.microsoft.com/en-us/nonprofits/eligibility?activetab=pivot1:primaryr4) for more information and eligibiltiy criteria

-In this article, you will learn how to avail Azure credit grant of $3500 per year for non-profits and create a pay-as-you-go subscription to get started with the deployment of Microsoft Community Training platform.

-## Eligibility Criteria

-Microsoft offers discounted and donated industry-leading solutions for nonprofits.
-Nonprofit or non-governmental organizations with recognized legal status in their respective country/region (equal to 501(c)(3) status under the United States Internal Revenue Code) can register for Microsoft non-profits.

-For more details on nonprofit organization eligibility requirements, [**visit this document.**](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RE2Gxsp)

 ## Step 1  - Register for Microsoft nonprofit grant